7 Ways to Use Extra Cash

 As a rule of thumb, you should generally keep between 3 – 6 months of fixed expenses in cash as an emergency fund.
 Two income households may be able to protect themselves with 3 months of savings.

 Consider keeping your emergency fund in a separate high-yield savings account.
-Switching banks can be a pain, but it’s worth it!
-High-yield savings accounts are currently yielding well above 1.5%.
+Switching banks can be a pain, but it may be worth it.
+With interest rates rising, some high yield savings accounts are offering rates near 2%.
 Compare that to a traditional bank that could yield 0% interest and switching is worth your time.
 Who doesn’t like free money?

 2. Invest excess cash in a brokerage account